 If you were supposed to fly in First class, the airline must try to put you on First class for your rerouting flight too.
 If this is impossible because no seats are available, they must refund you the difference between the price of a seat in First and one in Economy.

 Option 3: Rerouting at a more convenient date

 If it is more convenient for you, you can also choose to be rebooked to your final destination on a later date, provided that seats are available.

 Again, the airline must find transport under similar conditions.

 Note: The airline must reroute you to your final destination, should you choose this option.
 If this is not possible and they take you to a nearby airport instead, they must also cover the fees you incur to reach your final destination or an alternative address (if agreed upon with the airline beforehand).

-Under EC 261, you may be entitled to up to 600€ (about $700) in compensation for your cancelled flight.
+Under EC 261, you may be entitled to up to 600€ (about $700) in compensation for your canceled flight.

 When are you eligible for a flight cancellation compensation?

-- You cancelled flight was supposed to depart from the EU (with any airline) OR arrive in the EU (if it was operated by an airline based in the EU)
+- You canceled flight was supposed to depart from the EU (with any airline) OR arrive in the EU (if it was operated by an airline based in the EU)

 - The airline notified you of the cancellation less than 14 days prior to departure, or didn't notify you at all